 We can also avoid the use of highly polluting two-stroke engines in leaf blowers and other gas-powered tools.
 Wood smoke is also a pollutant; we must respect burn bans and burn less wood at other times.
 Cigarettes are not a significant source of pollution by quantity, but they have an outsized health effect and contribute to water pollution.
 Aerosol sprays and items that emit VOCs also release greenhouse gases.

-The Clean Air Act successfully reduced pollution levels in the U.S., but the current administration has marked its 50th anniversary with repeated rollback attempts.
-Voters can learn about these challenges to existing legislation and take action to ensure elected representatives know that environmental regulations are environmental protections.
-We can also let them know we support the Public Health Air Quality Act introduced this year.
+The Clean Air Act successfully reduced pollution levels in the U.S., but the past administration marked its 50th anniversary with repeated rollback attempts.
+Voters can learn about current air pollution challenges and take action to ensure elected representatives know that environmental regulations are environmental protections.
+You can also contact your elected officials personally to let them know that clean air is important to constituents like you.